 Either way, the lack of industry experience and successfully implementing tactics that increase traffic and sales take time and money.
 Learning on top of your own business or your clients wouldn’t work and the vast majority of the prospects wouldn’t pay for experiments, either.

-Choosing an Internet Marketing Company
+Choosing an Internet Marketing Agency

 First off, review their credentials, portfolio, case studies.
 Check out the brands they are working with.
 Reverse-engineer their campaigns and assess whether that type of exposure would be beneficial to your business.